dhbergerwm/CSCI420HW1/README.md

 ---

 # **1. Introduction**
-This project uses an **N-gram recommender system** to probabilistically generate Java methods with an initial set of tokens.
+This project trains, evaluates, and tests an **N-gram recommender system** to probabilistically generate Java methods with an initial set of tokens.

 ---